Otoplasty in London & UK

 The ideal candidate for otoplasty is someone who is unhappy with the shape, size, or positioning of their ears.
 This may be due to a congenital defect or an injury, but it can also be due to personal preference.
 For example, some people may feel self-conscious about ears that protrude too far from the head or want to correct asymmetry in the ears.

 In general, otoplasty is a safe and effective procedure for patients who are in good health.
-However, there are certain factors that can make a person a better candidate for otoplasty surgery.
+However, certain factors can make a person a better candidate for otoplasty surgery.
 These include:

-- Ear development: In order for otoplasty to be successful, the ear must be fully developed.
-This means that the cartilage in the ear must be fully formed and the earlobe must be well-defined.
+In order for otoplasty to be successful, the ear must be fully developed.
+This means that the cartilage in the ear must be fully formed, and the earlobe must be well-defined.

 Otoplasty procedure

-Otoplasty otherwise referred to as pinnaplasty or ear pinning, is an effective way to surgically alter the appearance of your ears.
-Otoplasty will be able to alter protruding ears or those that have unfolded configurations.
+Otoplasty, also known as pinnaplasty or ear pinning, is an effective way to surgically alter the appearance of your ears.
+It can correct protruding ears or those with unfolded configurations.
 Otoplasty is considered to have one of the highest patient satisfaction rates of any cosmetic surgical procedure.

 Otoplasty can be performed on either one or both ears, depending on your wants and needs.
 If you have large earlobes, these can also be reduced at the same time.

-At Centre for Surgery, your otoplasty procedure will be performed in one of our own dedicated cosmetic surgery facilities.
-The procedure takes about two hours to perform and is typically done under local anaesthesia, although it can be performed under a general anaesthetic if you prefer to be asleep.
+At Centre for Surgery, your otoplasty procedure will be performed in one of our dedicated cosmetic surgery facilities.
+The procedure takes about two hours and is typically performed under local anaesthesia, although it can be performed under a general anaesthetic if you prefer to be asleep.

 Cartilage Moulding vs Cartilage Breaking surgical techniques